Party in Tunisian ruling coalition demands new government

 Both rival protest groups have vowed to return to Bardo despite the army takeover of the square, local media said.

-Tunisia's powerful labour unions also met opposition parties on Monday and were to discuss the option of more strike action.
-On Friday, a strike to mourn leftist politician, Mohamed Brahmi, who was assassinated last week, paralysed much of the country.
+Tunisia's powerful labor unions also met opposition parties on Monday and were to discuss the option of more strike action.
+On Friday, a strike to mourn leftist politician, Mohamed Brahmi, who was assassinated last week, paralyzed much of the country.

 The government says Brahmi's assailants used the same weapon that killed another secular leader, Chokri Belaid, on February 6.